 - Run the Directory list node.
 You should see that there is now a "3" to indicate that 3 files were found.
 Click once on the "3" and the Data Viewer will open up and display the filenames for the three files found:

-- Add an Excel File node (Input connectors) to your canvas.
+- Add an Excel File node (located in the Input Connectors section of the node library) to your canvas.

 - Drag the output pin of the Directory List node over to the Excel File node to connect.